Top 25 Poems on Cat for Kids

 Funny Cat Poems

 Funny poems allow kids to predict what is going to happen next in the poem.
 To some kids, it is the source of satisfaction of being right.
 There are endless examples of funny and rhyming poems for cat lovers.
-Below is the list of famous and funny cat poems.
+Below is the list of famous and funny poems about cats.

 This is my funny car in a hat